 Ignore those people who try to convince you that Christmas is ages away.
 They seriously don’t know what they’re talking about.
 Listen to us instead!

-Here in the magazine world, we are always looking ahead, from previewing new season collections to researching articles, and in our case, commissioning exciting new knitting patterns for you to try.
+Here in the magazine world, we are always looking ahead, from previewing new season collections to researching articles, and in our case, commissioning exciting new projects for you to try.
 That gives us a key advantage when it comes to making sure we’re ready for the biggest occasions - and we don’t want you to get left behind.

-Prevent the Panic
+Prevent the panic

 How many of you have ever said, “Christmas has crept up on me this year!” or “I could do with an extra few weeks”.
 Go on, be honest.
 It’s the same date every year so you know it’s coming.
 Why were you so surprised?
 We appreciate that life often gets in the way, it’s full of unforeseen trials and tribulations, we get that.
 That’s why it’s even more important start planning sooner rather than later!